nidefanwang/optimal_spatially_dependent_control_measures_for_emerging_infectious_diseases/README.md

 ## Data
 * **data.csv** contains epidemic data obtained by organizing raw data which was copied from the epidemic announcements of Health Commission of Shaanxi province (http://sxwjw.shaanxi.gov.cn/sy/wjyw/index_1.html).

+## Figures
+Contains pdf files for the figures in the manuscript